 Somers, NY

 Built in 2011 in the hamlet of Baldwin Place, this garden-style affordable rental housing complex for seniors has 72 one-bedroom apartments in two elevator buildings.
 Households of persons 62 years and older with annual incomes between 30-60 percent of Westchester’s annual median income qualify to rent.
-The buildings have onsite laundry facilities and parking and are walking distance from the Somers Commons Shopping Center.
+The buildings have onsite laundry facilities and parking and are within walking distance from the Somers Commons Shopping Center.
 A Bee-Line bus stop is within 500 feet of the site.

 More information: